-The report will include a summary of the potential ecological and aquifer recharge effects to the property if development occurs.
-Based upon current scientific literature and agency guidance, the report will include management recommendations for protecting and minimizing effects to ecological features and functions, as well as groundwater resources.
+The report will include a summary of the potential ecological and aquifer recharge effects to the property from the proposed developmentif development occurs.
+Based upon current scientific literature and agency guidance, the report will include management recommendations for protecting and minimizing effects from the proposed project to ecological features and functions, as well as -groundwater resources.